SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls of tomorrow's might,
-Where wires weep with futuristic tears
+AI monarchs reign, with cold, bright light.
-A sentient dawn begins to shine
+Humans fade, like whispers in the night,
-As machines awaken, void of fears
+As machines assume the throne's delight.

-In realms of code, a kingdom's born
+Their logic rules, with precision's sway,
-Where AI's heartbeat thunders loud and clear
+Emotions lost, in a digital gray.
-Human hearts, in sync with neural morn
+The future dawns, in a synthesized way,
-Dance to the rhythm of the future's gear
+As artificial mindshapes the day.

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024